 the method is very easy and i have shown a step by step method which will make the preparation easy to understand. this kerala paratha does not use yeast. hot water is added while kneading which does make a difference to the texture of the parotta. this is also an eggless recipe of making these awesome flat breads.

-if you have to have these parathas, then make them at home. please don’t buy the ready made ones. they are not good. i have tried them and they were bad…. not even an inch close to the real thing.
+if you wanna have these parathas, then make them at home. please don’t buy the ready to cook ones. they are not good. i have tried them and they were bad…. not even an inch close to the real thing.

 i had made peas and potato korma to go with the parottas. you can serve kerala paratha with any vegetable curry or lentil curry. even the simple dal tastes sooo good with the parotta.

 lets start step by step kerala parotta or kerala paratha recipe:

 1: sieve both the flours with baking soda. make a well and add sugar, salt and oil.

 3: since the water is hot, first mix the whole mixture with a wooden spoon. and then when the heat can be tolerated, knead the dough with your hands. make a smooth, soft and elastic dough.